youweiliang/ConsistentGraphLearning/README.md

 	Consistency Meets Inconsistency: A Unified Graph Learning Framework for Multi-view Clustering (ICDM 2019)

+### Preparation
+* Windows 64bit
+Add some helper files to MATLAB path by `addpath('MinMaxSelection')` command in MATLAB command window.
+* Windows 32bit and Mac OS
-Before getting started, add some helper files to MATLAB path by `addpath('MinMaxSelection')` in MATLAB command window.
+Add some helper files to MATLAB path by `addpath('MinMaxSelection')` command in MATLAB command window.
+Then recompile the helper functions by running `minmax_install`.

 ### Example usage
 ```MATLAB